-Because our images are so important, it's vital that we have positive ones.
-Over the next eight pages, I'll show you how to apply visualization techniques to your putting.
-I'll identify the five different ways people putt and tell you what they see and how they practice (even if one method shouldn't be emulated).
+Because our images are so important, it’s vital that we have positive ones.
+So, I’ll show you how to apply visualization techniques to your putting.

 WHAT HE SEES